 Susan Vaughn- 51st Ohio House District (BCDP Endorsed)

-Susan Vaughn is running against incumbent Republican Wes Retherford for the 51st Ohio House District.
+Susan Vaughn is running against Sara Carruthers for the 51st Ohio House District.
 According to the Journal News, Vaughn is running because “ethics” has been the “first and foremost” issue people want to see improved.

 “Things I’ve seen happening worldwide have motivated me to want to do something, to bring us back to more values-based decision-making,” said Vaughn, Miami University’s director of the Office of Ethics and Student Conflict Resolution.
 “I think it impacts young people, and I think it has tremendous impact when we make decisions that are values-based.”

-Kathy Wyendandt- 52nd Ohio House District (BCDP Endorsed)
+Kathy Wyenandt- 52nd Ohio House District (BCDP Endorsed)

-Kathy Wyendandt is running against recently appointed Republican George Lang for the 52nd Ohio House District.
-As our county party chair, Jocelyn Bucaro, told the Journal News: “Kathy has played a key role in ensuring our community has one of best school districts in the state,” Bucaro said of t he Lakota School District, the largest suburban district in Ohio.
+Kathy Wyenandt is running against recently appointed Republican George Lang for the 52nd Ohio House District.
+As we pointed out in the Journal News: “Kathy has played a key role in ensuring our community has one of best school districts in the state,” former county party chair Jocelyn Bucaro said of the Lakota School District, the largest suburban district in Ohio.
 “Her voice in Columbus will bring the kind of change we need to focus on attracting good jobs and creating safe communities and the best schools for our children.”

 Rebecca Howard- 53rd Ohio House District (BCDP Endorsed)